Family Medical Leave Act (FMLA)

 II.
 Notice and Certification

 Likewise, accrued paid sick leave that would qualify as FMLA leave will be counted against the 12 weeks of FMLA leave.
 However, if an employee uses paid sick leave under circumstances that do not qualify as FMLA leave, the paid sick leave will not count against the 12 weeks of FMLA leave to which the employee is entitled.
 For example, paid sick leave used for a medical condition which is not a serious health condition does not count against the 12 weeks of FMLA leave entitlement.
+Leave taken under the FFCRA is included in, and not in addition, to the 12 weeks of FMLA leave entitlement.

 However, an employee is not required to exhaust his/her other forms of paid leave concurrently with the employee’s FMLA leave.